Domestic pigeon: History of domestication

-As the New World was colonized, the domestic pigeon was brought there as an easy source of food and as swift messengers.
 Around the 18th century, European interest in fancy pigeons began, and breeders there greatly expanded the variety of pigeons, importing birds from the Middle East and South Asia and mixing different breeds to create new ones.
+Among these European fanciers was Charles Darwin, who was famously requested to write a book on pigeons during the process of writing On the Origin of Species.
+His own experiences with pigeon fancying would ultimately lead to another book; The Variation of Animals and Plants Under Domestication.